djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/create-project.md

 ![select-instance](assets/select-instance.png)

 ### Click Create
-Now go ahead and click Create.
+Now, click Create.
 It may take a few seconds to officially be created.

 ### 4. Associate the correct runtime instance<a name="runtime-instance"></a>
 ---
 With the project created, you should be directed to the project home page.
-Go ahead and select the "Manage" tab.
+Select the "Manage" tab.

 Click on "Services and Integrations" in the left sidebar.
 Then, click on "Associate service."